Reoseah/Reoseah/README.md

 ### about me

-- typical introvert
 - true/chaotic neutral
 - intp, 5w4, spaghetti with meatballs according to buzzfeed
 - black is the best color
 - truth is non-negotiable
-- embrace chaos
+- coordination of a drunken baboon

 wasting my time with computer is my main hobby since getting a PC at the age of 10
 apart from dozens of obscure technologies that have shortly captured my attention,